jim245/cs386team1/Deliverables/Report 1.md

 Project repo: https://github.com/jim245/cs386team1/tree/main <br>

 ## 1. Summary of activities
-N/A <br>
+Developed the idea for the project, starting looking around for resources to use. <br>

 ## 2. Project Retrospective
-N/A <br>
+The only issue we had was some initial communication via Discord and Canvas mail.
+Nothing else to report. <br>

 ## 3. Next steps
+We need to look for resources that could potentially help us develop this game, and start to learn the tools we are going to use, namely Unity.
+This applies to everyone for now. <br>

+# The First Meeting

-### Introductions
+## 1. Introductions
+Andrew = 2 years of CS in HS, familiar with Java, C, Javascript and HTML, had an internship at company for general web development. <br>
-Colin = 4 years of CS in HS, semester worth of Unity, Java, C, C#, C++, HTML.
+Colin = 4 years of CS in HS, semester worth of Unity in HS, familiar with Java, C, C#, C++ and HTML. <br>
-Andrew = 2 years of CS in HS, Java, C, Javascript, HTML, Internship at company for general web development Jade = 1 year of CS, hobby computing, C, Python, Java, Javascript, HTML, CSS, Rust.
+Jade = 1 year of CS in HS, does hobby computing for fun, familiar with C, Python, Java, Javascript, HTML, CSS and Rust. <br>
-Zach, 1 year of CS in HS, Java, Python, C
+Zach, 1 year of CS in HS, familiar with Java, Python and C. <br>

-### Availability
+## 2. Availability
 Colin - T/Th After 12PM, All Friday
+Jade - T/Th 12-3PM, F 12-3PM
 Zach - All Tuesday, Mon/Wed after 4pm, Friday after 12:30pm

-### Timeslot
+## 3. Timeslot
 Weekdays, Friday most likely, afternoon

-### Roles
+## 4. Roles
 Colin = Manager
 Zach = Quality Assurance
 Jade = Minute Taker
 Andrew = Presenter

+# Other

 ### Decision-Making Process
 3/5 majority vote